 In 77% of cases, milder plagiocephaly can be corrected sufficiently without the need for a helmet, through what is known as repositioning.
 Provided the deformity is mild and repositioning is started early on, the head can usually be returned to within the ‘normal’ range before the bones in the skull begin to harden and the infant starts to move around more independently.

-For this reason, many parents choose to try plagiocephaly treatment without a helmet, and instead reposition until the head returns to an acceptable shape.
+For this reason, many parents choose not to treat plagiocephaly with a helmet, but to reposition until the head returns to an acceptable shape.
 However, there are also cases in which parents do not seek helmet therapy even when the deformity is moderate or severe.
 This can be for any number of reasons:

 - Some are not aware that this option exists at all, or don’t find out about it until it’s too late.
 The time lag for referrals to paediatric specialists, neurosurgeons and so on has left many parents unaware of the scale of their children’s deformities and the options that are available until the critical early stage in their development has passed.